-GLHS will hold an in-person meeting at the Great American Stamp Show, to be held August 25-28, 2022, in Sacremento, California, at the SAFE Credit Union Convention Center, 1400 J Street.
+GLHS will celebrate its 40th anniversary during an in-person meeting at the Great American Stamp Show, to be held August 25-28, 2022, in Sacremento, California, at the SAFE Credit Union Convention Center, 1400 J Street.
 The show, sponsored by the American Philatelic Society, American Topical Association and American First Day Cover Society, features hundreds of exhibits, highlighted by the World Series of Philately competition, featuring the best exhibits from regional shows held around the country.
 A philatelic literature competition, both printed and digital, is also scheduled.
 The largest annual philatelic event in the United States, other attractions include a more than 75 dealer bourse, Schuyler Rumsey Philatelic Auctions, seminars and philatelic society meetings, including our own.
 The U.S. Postal Service and the U.N.
 Postal Administration will both have booths at the event.
 Details on the time of the GLHS meeting, when available, will appear in the "Upcoming Meetings" schedule on this page.
 Other information on the show, including hotel accommodations, are available on the APS website.